xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

  * ``filtering.method`` - applies additional filtering, see :doc:`here <multiplex_filtering>`.
  * ``clustering.output_clusters`` - output identified sub-clusters, see :doc:`here <intensity_based_clustering>` for more choices and details.

-Once ``xia2.multiplex`` has finished running, you will find the output organised into various folders:

-In the parent folder where ``xia2.multiplex`` was run, you can find citation information as well as ``xia2-multiplex-working.phil``.
-This contains the configuration of all commandline parameters used by ``xia2.multiplex``.

-**DataFiles**:
-This folder contains the final files you will find useful for feeding into structure solution/refinement pipelines.
-This includes any clusters that have been output as well as filtered data if this option is selected.

-**LogFiles**:
-This folder contains the main log files as well as the html report which summarises the analysis.

-**Processing**:
-This folder contains log files and graphics corresponding to different steps in the ``xia2.multiplex`` pipeline.
-Can be useful diagnostics for difficult data.
-If you would like the ``.expt / .refl`` files and ``.json`` files written by individual steps, you can set the commandline option
-``cleanup=False`` and additional files will be output to this folder.

 ----------------------------------
 Diagnostic Tools in xia2.multiplex
 ----------------------------------

-To find all of these graphs, open ``xia2.multiplex.html``.
+Most diagnostic graph are available in ``xia2.multiplex.html``.
+Some extra plots are output as ``.png`` files to the working folder.

 **Unit cell analysis:**
 The unit cell of each crystal input to ``xia2.multiplex`` is plotted to give an initial analysis of isomorphism.
-If you have two very distinct crystal forms, they will be visible in these histograms.
-In this case, all the data have very similar unit cells, and thus are ok to merge together.
+To see the unit cell distributions of all input data, open `cluster_unit_cell_p1`.
+If you see subgroups in the dendrogram denoted by different colours, this means there are some major differences in unit cell and only the largest will be considered for analysis with xia2.multiplex.
+If the entire dendrogram is the same colour, then all datasets will be fed into the pipeline.
+The ``xia2.multiplex.html`` log file also contains graphs related to unit cell clustering.
+It is important to note that these graphs only pertain to any subset chosen by the initial unit cell filtering.
+Subtle differences in unit cell can still occur, and the initial unit cell filtering is fairly conservative, so these graphs are worth examining.
+In this case, all the data were accepted during the initial filtering, and are shown to have very similar unit cells.

 .. image:: ../figures/multiplex_uc.png